brendena/ChromesDinosaursGame/README.md

 1. opencv to match image and get high score
 2. tensorflow to create a CNN neural network

+# notes
+I can't upload the data because a hour of data is around 700 mbytes.

 ## Just OpenCV Attempt